karolamik13/tbg-ncu.github.io/members/kws.md

 Scientific Interests
 -----------------

-Potassium channels and their dynamics, photo-swithable drugs, protein-protein and protein-ligand interactions, enhanced sampling techniques, advanced Monte-Carlo techniques to interpret FRET experiments in various geometries and configurations.
+Potassium channels and their dynamics, photo-switchable drugs, protein-protein and protein-ligand interactions, enhanced sampling techniques, advanced Monte-Carlo techniques to interpret FRET experiments in various geometries and configurations.

 Scientific Career